Alumni Awards

 Nominations not selected to receive the award are held for three years and automatically re-nominated each year.

 Questions?
-Please contact Jennifer Lindner at suttonj2@msu.edu.
+Please contact Melody Vincke at draeger3@msu.edu.

-2025 Alumni Service Award
+2026 Alumni Service Award

-B.S.
-Biochemistry '71, Ph.D.
+- 2025 - Katherine "Kathy" Reed, B.S.
+Biochemistry '71; Ph.D.
 Chemistry '77

 The Recent Alumni Award recognizes alumni who have graduated within the last 15 years and have shown outstanding professional growth.
 Recipients exemplify MSU’s commitment to the land-grant mission of teaching, research and outreach through their dedication to professional, community and/or MSU service.